-Self-employment income you receive while you are a resident alien is subject to self-employment tax even if it was paid for services you performed as a nonresident al-
+Self-employment income you receive while you are a resident alien is subject to self-employment tax even if it was paid for services you performed as a nonresident alien.

 Example.
 Bill Jones is an author engaged in the business of writing books.
 Bill had several books published in a foreign country while he was a citizen and resident of that country.
-During 1998, Bill entered the United States as a resident alien.
+During 1999, Bill entered the United States as a resident alien.
 After becoming a U.S. resident, he continued to receive royalties from his foreign publisher.
 Bill reports his income and expenses on the cash basis (he reports income on his tax return when received and deducts expenses when paid).
-Bill's 1998 self-employment income includes the royalties received after he became a U.S. resident even though the books were published while he was a nonresident alien.
+Bill's 1999 self-employment income includes the royalties received after he became a U.S. resident even though the books were published while he was a nonresident alien.

 Deduction for one-half of self-employment tax.
-If you must pay self-employment tax, you can deduct one-half of the self-employment tax paid in figuring your adjusted gross income.
-Get Publication 533 for more informa-
+If you must pay self-employment tax, you can deduct one-half of the self-employment tax paid in figuring your adjusted gross in-